iasminmartins/MTP_2018-2/README.md

-# MTP_2018-2
+# Methods and Programming Techniques

-This repository contains a collection of C programming exercises developed during the Methods and Programming Techniques course (Métodos e Técnicas de Programação) in the second semester of 2018 at UFU (Federal University of Uberlândia), while I was pursuing my undergraduate studies.
+This repository contains a collection of C programming exercises developed during the Methods and Programming Techniques course (MTP) at Federal University of Uberlândia (UFU), guided by Prof. Dr. Igor Sousa Peretta.

+The exercises focus on applying various programming techniques to solve problems efficiently, with an emphasis on algorithmic thinking.